AI, progress & app workflow

 What to do next

-For "How to keep baseline setup private, useful, and realistic", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "How to keep baseline setup private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep baseline setup private, useful, and realistic" is whether the reader can pick a focus area before opening a full library with less uncertainty.
+For "Private workflow: baseline setup", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Private workflow: baseline setup" when you want app support for that action.
+The useful signal for "Private workflow: baseline setup" is whether the reader can pick a focus area before opening a full library with less uncertainty.

 Evidence boundary